Esgrouviado/Hpfall/README.md

 Refactored Python daemon for HP laptops that detects freefall events and parks the hard drive heads to reduce damage risk.
 Reimplements the original C logic with clearer structure, logging, and systemd integration.

+Like HP 3D DriveGuard for Linux protects traditional Hard Disk Drives (HDDs) by using an integrated accelerometer to detect drops or severe jolts, temporarily "parking" the HDD's read/write heads and halting operations to prevent data corruption or damage to the drive.

 ## Key Features
 - Monitors `/dev/freefall` for motion / drop events
 - Parks drive heads via `/sys/block/<dev>/device/unload_heads`